santhoshpandi/portfolio/README.md

 Welcome to my portfolio website👋!
 This site showcases my work, skills, and experience as a Developer.
 Feel free to browse through my projects and learn more about me.

+## About
+A portfolio website developed using React, Javascript, Tailwind, Vite.
+It is also a responsive website available for both pc and mobile.

 ## Live Demo

 Developed by Santhosh Pandi